Alpine-DAV/ascent/src/docs/sphinx/index.rst

 Ascent
 ========

-A many-core capable lightweight in situ visualization and analysis infrastructure for multi-physics HPC simulations.
+A many-core capable lightweight in-situ visualization and analysis infrastructure for multiphysics HPC simulations.

 Introduction
 ============

-Ascent is a system designed to meet the in situ visualization and analysis needs of simulation code teams running multi-physics calculations on many-core HPC architectures.
-It provides rendering runtimes that can leverage both many-core CPUs and GPUs to render images of simulation meshes.
+Ascent is a system designed to meet the in-situ visualization and analysis needs of simulation code teams running multi-physics calculations on many-core HPC architectures.
+It provides rendering runtimes that can leverage many-core CPUs and GPUs to render images of simulation meshes.

-Ascent focuses on ease of use and reduced integration burden for simulation code teams:
+Ascent focuses on ease of use and reduced integration burden for simulation code teams.

-- It does not require any GUI or system graphics libraries.
+- It does not require GUI or system-graphics libraries.
-- It includes integration examples which demonstrate how to use Ascent inside of three different HPC simulation proxy applications.
+- It includes integration examples that demonstrate how to use Ascent inside  three HPC-simulation proxy applications.
 - It provides a built-in web server that supports streaming rendered images directly to a web browser.